PrateekL24/Career-Aspirations-of-Gen-Z/README.md

 7)	Created several hypothesis questions around the business and KPI and finalized the focus areas.
 8)	Created several analysis reports and found insights to bring business impact using Excel, Power BI
-9)	Designed and Published Dashboards for presenting the Insights (Excel & Power BI) 10)Presented the findings and recommendations to the business stakeholders.
+9)	Designed and Published Dashboards for presenting the Insights (Excel & Power BI)
+10)	Presented the findings and recommendations to the business stakeholders.

 # Results and Findings